Quantum percolation and transition point of a directed discrete-time quantum walk

 In a classical setting the percolation threshold for a square lattice can be calculated to be $p_c=0.5$ and is known to be independent of the lattice size.
 In a quantum system, however, a disconnected vertex breaks the ordered interference of the multiple traversing paths, which can result in the trapping of a fraction of the amplitude at this point.
 This disturbance of the interference due to the disorder is known to result in Anderson localization \cite{And58, LR85} and consequently a large percentage of connected vertices is required to reach a non-zero probability for the particle to cross the lattice.
 In the following we will define the percolation probability as

 where $\rho^d(t, p) = |\Psi_t \rangle \langle \Psi_t |$ and $\Tr (\cdots )$ is the probability of finding the particle in the sub-lattice of size $n \times n$ as $t\rightarrow \infty$ for a fixed percentage of disconnected vertices $p$.
 From this description of the dynamics we can note that a state gets trapped at a vertex $(x, y)$ only if the edge connecting $(x, y)$ with $(x, y+1)$ and one or both of the edges connecting $(x, y)$ with $(x+1, y)$ and $(x-1, y)$ are missing.
 From all other vertices a state eventually finds a path and moves on.
-Therefore, the probability of finding a particle trapped on the sublattice for $t\rightarrow \infty$ will stem only from states trapped at vertices with two or three missing edges along $x$ and positive $y$ direction.

-We will call the critical value at which the fraction of connected vertices $p$ is large enough to reach $\zeta(p) = 0.01$ the transition point, $p_a$.
-It is obtained by averaging over a large number of realisations, which are simulated by evolving the initial state for a time $t$ that is large enough to give all parts of the state a chance to find their way through the lattice and contribute to the probability.
+Therefore, the probability of finding a particle trapped on the sublattice for $t\rightarrow \infty$ will stem only from states trapped at vertices with a missing edge along the positive $y$ direction and one or two missing edges along $x$ direction.
+We will call the critical value at which the fraction of connected vertices $p$ is large enough to reach a certain, non-zero $\zeta(p)$ the transition point, $p_a$.
+While the value chosen for this is, of course, somewhat arbitrary, the results presented below only require our choice to be consistent and we therefore fix $\zeta(p) = 0.01$.
+In fact, for any values smaller than $0.01$, no noticeable changes are seen in our simulations.
+The transition point is then obtained by averaging over a large number of realisations, in which an initial state is evolved for a time $t$ that is large enough to give all parts of the state a chance to find their way through the lattice and contribute to the probability.
 To make this numerically efficient we will in the following concentrate on the case where the basis state along $y$ is given by $|+\rangle = \alpha_{x, y}|\downarrow \rangle + \beta_{x, y}|\uparrow \rangle$, as it has the narrowest probability distribution in the $y$ direction for a perfectly connected lattice.
-A schematic of the walk for a fully connected square lattice is shown in Fig.\,\ref{fig:4}(a) and an example for a broken lattice in Fig.\,\ref{fig:4}(b).
+A schematic of the walk for a fully connected square lattice is shown in Fig.\,\ref{fig:4}(a) and an example for a broken lattice in Fig.\,\ref{fig:4}(b). \bc